eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 ### Tip: disambiguating Java types using aliases

-Note that it's a good idea to distinguish a Java type with the same name as a common Ceylon type using an `import` alias.
+It's usually a good idea to distinguish a Java type with the same name as a common Ceylon type using an `import` alias.
 So we would rewrite the code fragment above like this:

 <!-- try: -->
     import java.lang { JString = String }